-Sciatic Leg Pain in Mesa AZ
+Sciatic Leg Pain in Gilbert AZ

-A number of patients in Mesa struggle with sciatica.
+A number of patients in Gilbert struggle with sciatica.
 Learn the facts about sciatica, and it may help you understand your pain.
 The sciatic nerve is the largest and longest nerve in the human body, emerging from the spine in the lower back.
 It also runs through the buttock region, and all the way to the lower leg, where it functions to control the muscles in that region.

 The sciatic nerve functions to provide sensation to the entire lower region of the body, including your thighs and legs and extending to the soles of your feet.
 If for any reason this nerve becomes irritated or inflamed, the pain that is caused is known as sciatica.
 Sciatica references the numerous symptoms that are directly associated with the irritation of the sciatic nerve, but does not indicate the source.